 The Border Force also check the customs declaration to determine if Customs Duty, Excise Duty and import VAT is chargeable.
-The Border Force will sometimes need to examine the contents of a package particularly when the sender has not completed the declaration correctly.
+The Border Force will sometimes need to examine the contents of a package particularly when the sender hasn’t completed the declaration correctly.
 In such cases the opening, repacking and resealing of the package is carried out, under Border Force instruction, by Royal Mail staff.

 3.1 How are import charges calculated?